-- Support the development of a well-trained research community who can contribute to poverty alleviation by transferring new skills and creating new knowledge which can lead to changes in the wellbeing of communities and increased economic benefits.
+- support the development of a well-trained research community who can contribute to advancing economic development and social welfare of the partner country by transferring new skills and creating new knowledge

-- Strengthen research excellence in partner countries by supporting promising independent, early-career scientists and their research groups and networks to develop their research through training, collaboration, reciprocal visits and the transfer of knowledge and skills from the UK.
+- strengthen research excellence in partner countries by supporting promising independent, early to mid-career researchers, and their research groups and networks, to develop their research through training, collaboration, reciprocal visits, and the transfer of knowledge and skills from the UK

 Am I eligible to apply?

-Awards are currently only available for scientists in the following countries:
+Awards are currently available for scientists in the following countries:

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

-- A salary top up (maximum £5,000) for the group leader from the partner country.
+- salary top up of £5,000 for the overseas-based researcher and/or project leader ("the Applicant") from the partner country